-Chinese renminbivs US\$ and trade-weighted index
+Chinese renminbivs US\$ and trade-weighted index FX reserves and domestic credit

 Sources: Refinitiv Datastream; China Foreign Exchange Trading System; People's Bank of China.
-Exchange rates up to 6th August; FX reserves are up to July, and domestic credit data up to June.
+Exchange rates up to 20th August; FX reserves are up to July, and domestic credit data up to June.
 Return to "What's New".